Delsune/PSaG/README.md

 Liability statement: I am NOT responsible for any issues that occur outside of this program.
 If your 32-character is stolen (or you give it away unwillingly/unknowingly), or, alternatively, you unknowingly install a trojan virus, I am not liable for the outcomes that arise.

-Commercial use statement: If you wish to sell this product, you must consult me first.
+Commercial use statement: If you wish to sell this product, you must consult me first (either through Discord or Ko-fi).
 This is to prevent usage of my work for someone else's financial gain.